issacchan26/CustomerReviewClassificationWithBERT/README.md

-# CustomerReviewClassificationWithBERT
-OpenTable Reviews Classification with BERT and Transfer Learning.
+# OpenTable Reviews Classification with BERT and Transfer Learning
 This repo provides end-to-end pipeline for OpenTable Reviews Classification with BERT and Transfer Learning, as well as data collection with Web Scraping.

 ## Data Collection